-Continuing our series of monthly blogs on the value of different lab metrics, this post explores utilization KPIs.
+Continuing our series of monthly blogs on the value of different lab KPIs, this post explores asset utilization metrics.
 In contrast with the previous posts that presented quantitative measures of performance against benchmarks – for instance, monitoring due date adherence by comparing actual delivery dates against targets or analyzing actual performance against pre-determined figures – utilization metrics offer a more qualitative look at lab performance.

 Why asset utilization data is business critical